 • Vouchers – Purchase top-up vouchers at Orange shops and local retailers

-• Expiry – Credits typically expire after 4 – 12 months depending on amount
+• Expiry – Credits typically expire after 4 – 12 months depending on the amount

 • Autos – Re-ups like Extra Time automatically renew data/mins every month